sebranchett/ec2-instance-python/README.md

 You can use `pytest` to check that everything is set up properly.

 This example connects to the S3 bucket `s3://tudelft-results-of-calculations`.
 You do not have access to this bucket, so you will need to create a bucket of your own and change the name in `configure.sh` and in `app.py`.
+It's good practice to restrict bucket access to only those who need it.
+You will be charged for data downloads.
+It's also good practice to encrypt the data in a bucket.
+Don't forget to tick the 'Enable' box.

 See the [Useful Commands](#useful-commands) below to bootstrap your AWS CDK environment, synthesize a CloudFormation template from the Python code and deploy the template to your AWS environment.